ringcentral/ringcentral-chatbot-python/README.md

 ### Interactive message

-Since we support `adaptive cards`, we also support interactive messages when using adaptive cards actions, so bot can get interative message directly from user actions.
+Since we support `adaptive cards`, we also support interactive messages when using adaptive cards actions, so bot can get interactive messages directly from user actions, you need goto app setting page in `developer.ringcentral.com`, enable `Interactive Messages`, and set `https://xxxxx.ngrok.io/interactive` as `Outbound Webhook URL`

 Check [sample-bots/interactive.py](sample-bots/interactive.py) as an example, define your own `onInteractiveMessage` function to handle interative messages.